mistricky/mistricky/README.md

-And I'm also a Biggg Fan of Pixel Art, abstract reality things and draw it on paper, pixel is a cool expression of how you see things, that's so cool.
+And I'm also a big fan of pixel art, abstract reality, and drawing on paper.
+Pixel art is a cool way to express how you see things, and I find it fascinating.

-Nowdays, in addition to create pixel art, I'm working hard on Kickflip, If you have any tips you can show me, please let me know! 🙏
+Currently, in addition to creating pixel art, I'm working hard on Kickflip.
+If you have any tips, please let me know! 🙏
 </div>
       </td>
       <td>